-No matter which tests you use, we recommend performing a recheck to account for normal early pregnancy loss.
+No matter which tests you use, we recommend performing a recheck to account for normal early pregnancy loss (which can be up to 15% depending on how early pregnancy is diagnosed).

 The following table summarizes the abilities of the different pregnancy tests.
 Please note that all the studies I gathered the accuracy data from used rectal ultrasound as the confirmatory test.
 No diagnostic test is 100% accurate, although an ultrasound in skilled hands should be pretty darn close.

 Sensitivity = the proportion of truly pregnant cows that test positive for being pregnant Specificity = the proportion of truly open cows that test negative for being pregnant

 Ultrasound PAG Progesterone

 Days bred when you can reliably test 28 d 28 d >30 d, continue to test for 25 d after preg

 Timely detection of abortion yes no yes

 Stage of cycle yes no yes

 Anovular cows yes no yes

 Fresh check yes, 21-28d fresh no Yes, but not until >50d fresh

 Twin diagnosis Yes no no

 Fetal sexing yes no no

 Fetal viability Yes no no

-Sensitivity (relative to ultrasound) 100% blood =99.1- 99.7% milk = 98.7% 96%
+Sensitivity (relative to ultrasound) 100% blood =99.1-99.7% milk = 98.7% 96%

-Specificity (relative to ultrasound) 100% blood =95.1- 98.1% milk = 94.4% 90% <40days bred 94% >40days bred
+Specificity (relative to ultrasound) 100% blood =95.1-98.1% milk = 94.4% 90% <40days bred 94% >40days bred

 We have seen our herds make advancements in their reproductive performance through regular herd health visits, improved timed artificial insemination protocols, strategic culling, and gaining a better understanding of transition cow management and nutrition.
 Optimal dairy herd reproductive performance is essential for the profitability of a dairy operation and our knowledge and the technology in this field continues to develop.
 As always, your herd veterinarian is there to help you with any inquiries you may have on new trends in reproduction.
 Our team at Heartland strives to critically assess and work with new ideas and technologies that will help our clients.
-It will be interesting to see what dairy reproductive medicine will look like over the next 10 years.

-Stay tuned

-Thomas Veens
+Stay tuned Thomas Veens

-LISTOWEL #8451, Hwy 23, N. P.O.
-Box 66 Listowel, ON N4W 3H2 1.800.565.2047 T 519.291.2060 F 519.291.4290 E Iclinic@heartlandvets.ca MOUNT FOREST 322 Main Street, N. Mount Forest, ON NOG 2L2 1.877.523.4422 T 519.323.4422 F 519.323.4334 E mfclinic@heartlandvets.ca
+#8451 Road 164 Hwy 23, North Listowel, ON N4W 3G6 1.800.565.2047 T 519.291.2060 F 519.418.2065 E Iclinic@heartlandvets.ca MOUNT FOREST

+322 Main Street, N.

+Mount Forest, ON NOG 2L2

+1.877.523.4422

+T 519.323.4422

+F 519.323.4334

+E mfclinic@heartlandvets.ca